 How did I get here?

-Secondary school was a disaster: violent, devolving and a waste of time.
-I started learning again on my foundation course at Bath Academy of Art, then occupying several floors of two magnificent Georgian buildings at Sydney place, and under the direction of the inspirational Dave Atkinson.
-He now runs and owns Handmade Maps, and recently met the Queen.
-That year was one of my best, I met people who thought the way I thought and who had a talent for drawing and painting way beyond anything I could muster.
+Secondary school was a disaster: violent; devolving and a waste of time.
+I started learning again on my foundation course at Bath Academy of Art, then occupying several floors of two magnificent Georgian buildings at Sydney Place, under the direction of the inspirational Dave Atkinson.
+He now runs and owns Handmade Maps, and recently met the late Queen.
+That year was one of my best, meeting people who thought the way I thought and who had a talent for drawing and painting way beyond anything I could muster.
 I loved it.
 A couple of failed attempts to get onto degree courses saw me in the pool for lost souls, and I ended up at Winchester School of Art (now called the Uni of Pfizer or some such).
-There I spent three years making manly sculpture, drinking and enjoying some excellent art student company, I suppose the most successful artwise would be Richard Woods.
-One of my tutors was the brilliant Cornelia Parker, who's friendship I enjoyed after I'd left WSA.
-As a college we visited Soviet Russia, Paris, Spain, and best of all studied at the Facultat de Belles Artes in Barcelona in 1986 as part of a new EU initiative.
-That city was wild then, only a decade post-Franco, everyone wanted to disfruta de la vida.
-After leaving Winchester in 1987 I moved to Brighton and spent a year working with an ex-marine engineer called Pete who'd started a joinery business.
+There I spent three years making manly sculpture, drinking and enjoying some excellent art student company, I suppose the most successful of them now would be Richard Woods.
+One of my tutors was the brilliant Cornelia Parker, whose friendship I enjoyed after I'd left WSA.
+As a college, in 1985 we visited Soviet Russia, Paris, Spain, and best of all studied at the Facultat de Belles Artes in Barcelona in 1986 as part of a new EU initiative.
+The city was wild then, only a decade post-Franco, everyone wanted to disfruta de la vida, and I experienced many a lost weekend.
+After leaving Winchester in 1987 I moved to Brighton and spent a year working with an ex-Merchant Marine engineer called Pete who'd started a joinery business.
 I enjoyed the big storm of '87, learned a few useful skills, and listened to Pete's stories about life as a young man travelling the globe.
-I wanted some of that, so moved to London and earned some quick cash tarting up bankers' Battersea houses, flew to New York late December 1988 and was half way across the Atlantic when PanAm 103 went down, relieved I'd chosen to fly BA.
-Through friends already there I moved into the Brooklyn loft space occupied by a couple of artists and a photographer, including Pat Brill (now Bob and Roberta Smith) and Wyatt Counts.
+Wanting some of that, I left the job and moved to London, earned some quick cash tarting up yuppie houses in Battersea and Clapham, bought a one way ticket to New York late December 1988.
+As a side note, I was half way across the Atlantic when PanAm 103 went down, so hugely relieved I'd chosen to fly BA.
+With the help of friends already there I moved into a Brooklyn loft space occupied by a couple of artists and a photographer, which cohort included Pat Brill (now Bob and Roberta Smith) and Wyatt Counts.
 Happy days. |

 I bid goodbye to the 80s and welcomed in the 90s at a spectacularly wild party in Sydney, soon after returning to London.
-The journey back took a while, passing through Thailand, Nepal and India, and somewhere along the way stopped to catch amoebic dysentery, which dropped my weight from 75 to 60 Kg.
-A horrid ailment and one I suggest you avoid.
-During the early 1990s I tried in vain to become a 'contemporary artist', hanging around with the right crowd - Bob Smith, Emin, Sam Taylor Wood and a mob from the Lisson gallery, but never really understanding how to get ahead in art.
-I even organised shows, and included people who have gone on to the type of fine success which painfully eluded me.
+The journey back took a while, passing through Thailand, Nepal and India, and somewhere along the way stopped to catch amoebic dysentery, which dropped my weight from 11½ st to under 9½ st. A horrid ailment and I suggest one which you avoid.
+During the early 1990s I tried in vain to become a 'contemporary artist', hanging around with the right crowd - Bob Smith, Emin, Sam Taylor Wood and a gang from the Lisson gallery, but never really understanding how to get ahead in art, it all seemed to be smoke and mirrors.
+I even organised shows, and included people who have gone on to the type of success which painfully eluded me.
 Slowly I drifted into the film industry, designing and making sets for film and TV.
 Soon it became a career, a full time business with partners, VAT and employees, my efforts with art drifted into a nearly-forgotten past.
-FX: DREAM SEQUENCE WOBBLES.
+FX: DREAM SEQUENCE.
 INT.
 NIGHT.
-We jump to 2013, Henry is sitting in a partly refurbished cottage room in Sussex.
+We jump to 2013, Henry is sitting in a partly refurbished cottage in Sussex.
 He is painting a watercolour in front of a log fire, a single light source illuminates the small easel.
 Marriage and a couple of kids later I found myself refurbishing a cottage in Sussex, alone for days at a time on the project.
 With the evenings to myself, quite at random, I took up painting watercolours.
 Not a day has since passed without some water-based drawing or painting being made.
 Modest success in selling work and exhibiting with surprising regularity, including a painting in the Sunday Times Watercolour Exhibition, twice now, and the RI open, has boosted my need to paint more.
-I'm improving slowly, and I love it; so damn the fellow who tries to stop me from painting.
+I'm improving slowly, and with a recent move to rural Worcestershire, I love it even more; so damn the fellow who tries to stop me from painting.
 Onwards! |

 Travel Sketches 1988-1994